bank8426/calendly-clone-next/README.md

 - Lucide React - Icon library for React
 - tw-animate-css - Collection of utilities classes for Tailwind CSS animations
 - react-hook-form - Custom React hook for form validation, form state management, and form submission
-- zod - Schema-based validation and data parsing
+- Zod v4 - Schema-based validation and data parsing
 - @hookform/resolvers - Form validation resolver when using external validation library like `zod` in this project
 - react-loading-indicators - Collection of React components for displaying loading state
 - googleapis - client library for using Google APIs which include Google Calendar